rfcx/arbimon/README.md

 - every push to `staging` branch => `staging` deploy
 - every push to `master` branch => `production` deploy

+## Environment (Config & Secrets)

+### _Local Environment_

+- Developers can set the values of configuration and secrets locally using:
+  - `.env` in `/packages/api`
+  - `.env.local` in `/packages/website`
+  - // TODO: Standardize this; I like that `website` is ready to go on fresh clones...

+### _Deployed Environment_

+- _Config_ variables are committed to Git:
+  - `/build/api/<NAMESPACE>/config.yaml`
+  - `/packages/website/.env`
+- _Secret_ variables must be manually configured:
+  - API secrets can be set manually via Kubernetes apply
+  - Website secrets can be set manually as GitHub secrets
+  - // TODO: run Kubernetes apply from CD
+  - **The values of secrets should never be committed to Git**

 ---

 ## More Commands